martz-rgb/ask-vk-bot/README.md

 - [ ] listener time probably (в работе)
 - [ ] points (spend)
 - [ ] roles groups + boards\albums
-- [ ] configuration with or without confirmation reservations
+- [ ] some env package to easily parse?
 - [ ] use context in nodes
 - [ ] manage secrets with docker swarm?
 - [ ] longpoll quit silently if no internet connection